manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 Do I want to build a flashy portfolio?
 Do I want to create a blog?
 Do I want to have a minimal site for showing personal information?
-This decision-to-be-made lingered in the back of my ToDo list for about a year until a few weeks ago, when I was motivated by a random comment on [HN](https://news.ycombinator.com) about how easy it is to build and maintain your own blog.
+This decision-to-be-made lingered in the back of my ToDo list for about a year until a few weeks ago, when I read a random comment on [HN](https://news.ycombinator.com) about how easy it is to build and maintain your own blog.
 Newly motivated by this comment, I decided to finally tackle this task and created a mental list of goals and non-goals that I wanted my website-to-be to fulfill: